abewheel/ParkHere/README.md

 ## About the Project

-This repository contains the client and server code for Park Here Park Here was written in 2016 by myself and a team of 4 other USC students.
+This repository contains the client and server code for Park Here.
+Park Here was written in 2016 by myself and a team of 4 other USC students.

 <p align="center">